 With the current code orange for Tanzania, the Dutch government wants to indicate that there are risks of contracting the corona virus in Tanzania.
 But that certainly does not mean that this risk is greater than in the Netherlands.
 Our personal experience and that of our customers is that it is very nice to travel in Tanzania now.
 The safety rules are strictly observed by the partners we work with.
 And once there, you have all the quiet and space to travel with your party, safely and securely!
 Big crowds are easy to avoid.

 The corona voucher allows you to book a trip with Explore Tanzania within one year of the date of issue of this voucher.
 The new departure date may therefore also be after the validity of the voucher, as long as the booking has been made within one year after issue.
 The value of the voucher is equal to the paid travel sum for the land arrangement.
 Will the total cost of the new holiday be higher in price?
 Then you pay the difference.
 The voucher is personal, cannot be transferred and is covered by the SGR guarantee fund, according to the ANVR.
 The voucher with SGR coverage could be issued at least until January 1, 2021 and is then valid for another year.

 What happens if I want to cancel my trip?

 If you do not find it pleasant and safe enough to travel now, and you do not like the new normal at all, then we understand.
 However, the cancellation costs are for your own account.
 In this case, please contact us to discuss the possibilities.

-Traveling to Tanzania this autumn
+Traveling to Tanzania